 Where Does All The Water Go?

-All of the water draining from the sink, toilet, and bathtub drains out of a common drain.
+All the water draining from the sink, toilet, and bathtub drains out of a common drain.
 (Hint: No, the toilet does not drain separately.)

 Drain lines are typically 4-inch cast iron or PVC.
 Drains are vented through a 3-inch pipe through your roof.